informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

 7. **upgrade_path**

-    This field should be set during client creation and remains unchanged throughout the client's lifecycle.
+    This field should be set during client creation and remain unchanged throughout the client's lifecycle.

     One notable distinction from Tendermint light clients is that we don't